Vadavalli

-Vadavalli is a neighborhood in Coimbatore in the Indian state of Tamil Nadu.
+Vadavalli (/ta/) is a neighbourhood in Coimbatore in the Indian state of Tamil Nadu.
 It is located on the Marudamalai Road and has been under the jurisdiction of the Coimbatore City Municipal Corporation limits since 2007.
-Located at the foothills of the Western Ghats, Vadavalli has a pleasant climate all through the year and has good ground water resources.
+It is located at the foothills of the Western Ghats.

 Geography

 Vadavalli is about 9.1km from Coimbatore Junction railway station, 9.1km from the Gandhipuram bus stand and 19 km from the Coimbatore International Airport.
 The Siruvani River, which supplies drinking water to most parts of Coimbatore, is about 35 km away.
 From Vadavalli, there exists a link road to Thondamuthur which leads to the Siruvani Dam.

 Traditionally an agricultural community, Vadavalli is now a popular residential precinct.
 Also, it boasts of a large number of educational institutions in its surroundings, inclusive of both schools and colleges.
 For instance, the Anna University Regional Campus, Bharathiar University and the Government Law College are located 4 km from Vadavalli.
 Avila Convent and Kalveeram Palayam Government School are two of the premier schools which are located in and around Vadavalli.